weblyzard/inscriptis/README.rst

    parameter `indentation='extended'` to also use indentation for tags such as `<div>` and `<span>` that do not provide indentation in their standard definition.
-This strategy is the default in `inscript.py` and many other tools such as lynx.
+This strategy is the default in `inscript.py` and many other tools such as Lynx.
 If you do not want extended indentation you can use the parameter `indentation='standard'` instead.

 2. **Overwriting the default CSS definition:** inscriptis uses CSS definitions